Randy1Burrell/DevConfiguration/README.md

 # DevConfiguration
 This repo contains my dot files for personal confignuration on vi, tmux and zsh.

+> Note: Please backup your respective original config file before performing any of the following command

 ## Usage
  ### VI